An Analysis of Power And Social Dynamics In 'Mean Girls'

 The story only progresses into conflict and complexity because Cady is attractive.

 If Cady were unattractive, she would happily join the Math club, stay friends with Janis and Damien, and everything would go happily-ever-after.
 It would be a sitcom, and probably quite an amusing one.

-Cady's attractiveness makes her a threat to the Plastics.
+Cady's attractiveness makes her a potential threat to the Plastics.

 This is absolutely central to the plot.
+Attractiveness is the social currency in the Darwinian environment of North Shore High.
 It isn’t a coincidence that the Plastics invited Cady to sit at the table with them.
 They effectively 'talent-scouted' her.